Krolang/Anacuei/Containers.md

 ```
 You should see some IP addresses.
 Find the one that says "IPv4Address" and write it down.
 >[!NOTE]
->depending on how IP Assignment works within docker and whether OpenWRT overrides that, you may need to assign a static IP using the instructions in the  [[GL-iNet Router#2 DNS|GL-iNet setup]] section.
+>depending on how IP Assignment works within docker and whether OpenWRT overrides that, you may need to assign a static IP using the instructions in the  [[OpenWrt#2 DNS|GL-iNet setup]] section.

 ## 8. Set a New Password
 Enter the Container's Command Line by running